pivotal-cf/pivotal-ui/README.md

 1. If a component is red, this means either:
     1. You broke something.
 Fix it!
     2. You want to change the baseline.
 You should talk to the core Pivotal UI team first, especially the designers.

+### Commit messages

+We follow the [Conventional Changelog](https://github.com/ajoslin/conventional-changelog/blob/master/CONVENTIONS.md) commit message format.
+Your message should include information about whether it includes major, minor or patch level changes.